-DIY Baking Soda Face Mask Scrub
+Baking Soda Face Mask and Scrub Recipe

-1 Tablespoon baking soda
+- 1 Tablespoon baking soda

-Wet your face with warm water.
+- Wet your face with warm water.

-Add a little water to 1 tablespoon of baking soda and massage gently on your skin.
+- Add a little water to 1 tablespoon of baking soda and massage gently on your skin.

-Leave the mixture on your face for about 3 minutes and then wash it off.
+- Leave the mixture on your face for about 3 minutes and then wash it off.

-Pat face dry gently with a clean towel.
+- Pat face dry gently with a clean towel.